 - support for OpenID Connect and SAML 2.0

-- user account management via both web console and REST API
+- user account management via both the web console and REST API

 - fine-grained authorization for different services